shekhar-jha/scripts/Docker-Kubernetes.md

 firewall-cmd --reload
 firewall-cmd --permanent --zone=k8s-mgmt-node --add-interface=mgmt
 ```
-> **Note** .
+> **Note**
-> Additional ports besides as specified in Kubernetes docs have been opened to allow calico operate.
+> Additional ports besides as specified in Kubernetes docs have been opened to allow calico to operate.
 2. Join the master node
 ```console
 $ sudo su - bash